Earn Job Hunting

 Move Into a Higher Paying Role or Job

 If you’ve been waiting for the right moment to ask for a pay review, push for a promotion or look for a higher paying role, now is the time to get moving.
 The first step is to do research.
-Use some of your previous commute time to benchmark your salary using job search websites and salary comparison tools.
+Dedicate some of your time to benchmarking your salary using job search websites and salary comparison tools.
 Does your salary match the industry average, or have you fallen behind by staying in a role for a long time?
 What does the salary look like for the next level above?
 What skills are required to move up a level within the org chart?

-There is a wealth of online courses available for free right now, allowing you to get expert training in soft skills like people management and leadership, or dive deeper into your field, gaining new credentials.
+Once you have a clear picture of salaries and skills, you can focus on filling in any gaps.
+A good way to prep yourself for doing so is by taking advantage of courses available online for free, which allow you to get expert training in soft skills like people management and leadership, or dive deeper into your field, gaining new credentials.
 These make you even more valuable to your current company, and in the end, more marketable if you decide to start looking.

 Apply Your Marketable Skills in a New Job Field